 Lyuba Goltser is a partner in Weil’s Public Company Advisory Group and is based in New York.
-Ms. Goltser counsels public and private companies, foreign private issuers, boards of directors, audit committees, special committees, executives and private equity sponsors on a full range of corporate governance and compliance issues, including in M&A and capital markets transactions.
-She advises public companies on matters relating to restatements and internal control issues and Sarbanes-Oxley implementation.
+Ms. Goltser advises public and private companies, foreign private issuers and private equity sponsors on a full range of corporate governance and compliance issues, including in M&A, capital markets and corporate restructuring transactions.
+She represents boards of directors, audit committees and special committees on complex governance matters, including internal investigations, shareholder activism, proxy access, leadership transitions, and related third party transactions.
+She also advises public companies on financial restatements and internal control issues and Sarbanes-Oxley implementation.
 She also regularly advises on SEC regulations and compliance issues faced by newly-listed public companies and companies preparing to go public.
+In addition, she is an expert on not-for-profit governance.
 Ms. Goltser was recognized as a 2015 Capital Markets “Rising Star” by Law360 and is recommended in Corporate Governance by Legal 500 US.

 - Metaldyne Performance Group Inc. in its pending $3.3 billion sale to American Axle & Manufacturing Holdings, Inc.